How to Finance Your Study Abroad

-- Contact Student Accounts, located in Student Wing, Room 117, to discuss how your aid will be disbursed while you are abroad - early December for spring programs and early May for fall programs.
+- Contact Student Accounts, located in the Admissions Center, to discuss how your aid will be disbursed while you are abroad - early December for spring programs and early May for fall programs.

 - Before you leave on the program, double check with all offices involved to assure your financial aid will be processed smoothly.

 - If you are enrolled in a Binghamton University study abroad program during fall, spring and/or summer semester(s), you are required to confirm your enrollment via BU BRAIN.
 Failure to confirm enrollment will result in your courses being cancelled.